School of Geography and Sustainable Communities

 Why Study With Us?

 We believe students derive unique benefits from the range of knowledge and experience a geographical education offers.
 Our leading researchers will give you the chance to combine wide learning with practical experience using our many regional and overseas networks.
 Our graduates, equipped with a portfolio of intellectual and technical abilities, are highly sought after.
-Watch this short video for more information about why you should study with us.

 The School of Geography and Sustainable Communities offers courses in a range of areas such as Human Geography and Land and Heritage Management.